 The Obstetrics Service at Metropolitan Hospital Center performs approximately 1600 delivers per year.
 Of these, approximately 40% are high risk.
 Obstetrical ultrasound is an integral part of the division.
 As a tertiary care center with a Level 3 NICU, residents will also have the opportunity to manage high risk patients at extremes of prematurity.
 Residents divide their time between the High Risk Clinic, Labor and Delivery and the Antepartum Unit.

-The Gynecology Service at Metropolitan Hospital Center consists of general gynecology, oncology, reproductive endocrinology and urogynecology.
+The Gynecology Service at Metropolitan Hospital Center consists of general gynecology, reproductive endocrinology and urogynecology.
 On the Gynecolgy rotation residents are exposed to a vast array of GYN surgery with an emphasis on vaginal surgery.
 Time is divided between the operating room and the GYN clinic.
 Residents also attend the weekly infertility clinic.